cylc/cylc-doc/src/user-guide/running-suites.rst

 limit.

 The preferred runahead limiting mechanism restricts the number of consecutive active cycle points.
-The default value is three active cycle points, this is configured by :cylc:conf:`[scheduling]max active cycle points`.

-Alternatively the interval between the slowest and fastest tasks can be specified as hard limit by configuring :cylc:conf:`[scheduling]runahead limit`.
+The default value is five active cycle points, this is configured by :cylc:conf:`[scheduling]runahead limit`.
+Alternatively, the time interval between the slowest and fastest tasks can be specified (for :term:`datetime cycling` workflows).

 .. _InternalQueues: